Russia-Ukraine Conflict Summary: What’s happening in Ukraine?

 This Russian build-up on the Ukraine border has coincided with both the Poland-Belarus border crisis and Russia’s attempts to double its supply of natural gas to Western Europe through the Nord Stream 2 pipeline.
 To further understand the context surrounding the troop build-up, we have included our prior analysis on both of these issues below – as well as the significance of the Russia-Ukraine conflict for Ukraine’s Oil and Gas economy.

 The Russia-Ukraine Conflict and the Poland-Belarus Border Crisis

-As noted, this recent build-up of Russian military assets on the Ukraine border has coincided with the Poland-Belarus border crisis, with Belarus – an ally of Russia, although by no means a ‘puppet state’ – accused of state-sponsored human trafficking.
+Prior to the invasion, the most recent build-up of Russian military assets on the Ukraine border coincided with the Poland-Belarus border crisis, with Belarus – an ally of Russia, although by no means a ‘puppet state’ – accused of state-sponsored human trafficking.

 The Russia-Ukraine Conflict and the Nord Stream 2 Gas Pipeline

 At the same time, Russia had completed construction of the Nord Stream 2 gas pipeline, which would provide natural gas directly to Western Europe via Germany.
 The certification process for this pipeline has yet to be completed, however, with Germany suspending approval on the 16th November, likely in some part in response to Belarus’ threat to halt gas supplies from the Yamal pipeline.

 The Russia-Ukraine Conflict, Oil and Gas and the Energy Sector